 She was with the Divine and made new.

 Isn’t that the way with our world?
 The viewpoint we see is so strikingly different than Jesus’.
-If we could only take a glimpse for a microsecond on how Jesus views us, I believe every heart would be transformed right then and there.
+If we could glimpse for a microsecond on how Jesus views us, I believe every heart would transform right then and there.
 Where we see darkness and despair, He sees light and eternity.